Housing with Care

 What is provided

-A sheltered housing officer or court manager works at each scheme to oversee the day to day running and maintenance of the homes.
+A housing officer or court manager works at each scheme to oversee the day to day running and maintenance of the homes.
 They are available to talk to in office hours and can help new tenants settle in, contact local health, support and leisure services, set up on-site social activities as well as providing advice and support with any housing related issues.

 What you will pay